Mentor Coaching AI

 Understanding mentor coaching hour requirements is the first step.
 Here's how to move forward:

-4. Set up tracking: Establish your documentation system before your first session.
+5. Set up tracking.
+Establish your documentation system before your first session.

-5. Maximize between-session development: Consider tools like Mentor Coaching AI to support your growth between mentor coaching sessions.
+6. Maximize between-session development.
+Use tools like Mentor Coaching AI to practice between sessions so each mentor coaching hour is focused on growth, not gap discovery.

 Your mentor coaching hours are among the most valuable investments in your coaching career.
 With proper planning and documentation, you'll meet ICF requirements while genuinely developing your coaching competencies.